simonmichael/games/caverunner/README.md

 \___/\__,_/ |___/\___/_/   \__,_/_/ /_/_/ /_/\___/_/
 ```

-A simple one-file terminal game in Haskell, built with ansi-terminal-game.
+A simple one-file cross-platform terminal game in Haskell, built with ansi-terminal-game and stack.

 ![screencast](caverunner.anim.gif)